andrearcaina/vivid/server/README.md

 Our backend consists of 5 different "django applications".
 1. `classes_offered`
+    - this app takes care of coaches creating courses and user sign ups
+    - the routes handling PUT and POST requests are only defined for coaches
+    - the routes handling GET requests are for all users
-2. `finance_tracking`
+3. `finance_tracking`
+    - this app goes through the finance tracking and coach salaries
+    - the routes handling all requests here are only defined for treasurers
-3. `member_logs`
+5. `member_logs`
+    - this app goes through the logging of members in a table
+    - the routes handling all requests here are only defined for coaches and treasurers
-4. `message_platform`
+7. `message_platform`
+    - this app goes through real-time chat features and messaging
+    - the routes handling POST requests are handled by admins
+    - the routes handling GET requests with a chat history are defined for all users
-5. `user_auth`
+9. `user_auth`
+    - this app goes through the registration, logging in, and logging out of a user within the app
+    - this app essentially creates a cookie with a JSON Web Token of the user's credentials on the server
+    - this is how we can identify the differences between each user on our application

-Each of these apps handle specific parts of our application.
+Each of these apps handle specific parts of our entire application.

-For simplicity sake, these 5 apps will be noted as "membership_app" in the file structure below.
+For simplicity sake in our file structure below, these 5 apps will be noted as "membership_app" in the file structure below. \
 Every single django application we've created has most of these files.

 ```plaintext
 server/